“The Most Significant Economic Crisis of the Era is the One that Has Not Happened.”

 But why should a central banker worry about the market for hedging?
 After all, finance is inherently about embracing risk.
 In a financial crisis, however, these risks become systemic.
 Systemic risk is the possibility that an event at the company level could trigger the collapse of an entire industry or economy.
 Post-2008 regulatory efforts are therefore aimed at identifying systemic risk before it unravels.

-The desire to identify the origins and nature of risks is as old as finance itself.
-6 In his widely cited 1982 article , Fischer Black distinguished between the risks of complex instruments and the trades that reduce those risks—“hedges.”7 But less widely cited is his conviction that financial models, such as the capital asset pricing model (CAPM), are frequently not equipped to separate these risks.89
+The desire to identify the origins, and nature, of risks, is as old as finance itself.
+In his widely cited article, Fischer Black distinguished between the risks of complex instruments and the trades that reduce those risks—the “hedges.”
+But less widely cited is his conviction that financial models, such as the capital asset pricing model (CAPM), are frequently not equipped to separate these risks.

 Regulators also require the banks, including the dealer banks, to hold more capital.
 A capital requirement is the amount of capital a bank or another financial institution has to have according to its financial regulator.
 To capture capital requirement, most macroeconomic models abstract from liquidity to focus on solvency.
 Solvency risk is the risk that the business cannot meet its financial obligations for full value even after disposal of its capital.
 The models assert that as long as the assets are worth more than liabilities, firms should survive.
 The abstraction from liquidity risk means that by design, macroeconomic models cannot capture “cash flow mismatch,” which is at the heart of financial theories of risk management.
 This mismatch arises when the cash flows needed to settle liabilities are not equal to the timing of the assets’ cash flows.